-THE BLANK CANVAS GALLERY
+THE BLANK CANVAS PORTRAIT GALLERY

 In a recent conversation with a former homeless person and charity volunteer, we both acknowledged that the most practical and immediate solution to homelessness is, quite simply, housing—one person at a time.
 Even on the smallest scale, the idea is clear: purchase five properties, house five individuals.
 These could be old factories, unused army bases, or affordable housing.
 What matters is giving someone an address—a base from which they can apply for jobs, claim housing benefits, and begin rebuilding their life.